Shimura data and corners: topology: Geodesic action

 Throughout the section, we fix mixed Shimura data $(P,\FX)$.
 The aim of the present section is to give an explicit description, in terms of the data $(P,\FX)$, of the geodesic action (Theorem~\ref{2H}). \\

-In order to do so, we first need to study the passage from $P$ to parabolic sub-groups $Q$, and the rule of fixing Levi sub-groups of the latter \cite[Sect.~2.7~(3)]{BS}.
+In order to do so, we first need to study the passage from $P$ to parabolic subgroups $Q$, and the rule \cite[Sect.~2.7~(3)]{BS} of fixing Levi subgroups of the latter.
 This study will culminate in Theorem~\ref{2F}, and its Corollary~\ref{2G}.

-\begin{Prop} [{\cite[Prop.~1.8]{BS}}] Let $K$ a maximal compact sub-group of $P(\BR)$, and $L$ a Levi sub-group of $P_\BR$, such that $K \subset L(\BR)$.
-Then there is a canonical map $Q \mapsto L_{K,Q}$ on the set of those closed sub-groups $Q$ of $P_\BR$, for which $Q(\BR)$ acts transitively on the space of maximal compact sub-groups of $P(\BR)$.
-The map associates to any such $Q$ a Levi sub-group $L_{K,Q}$ of $Q$.
+\begin{Prop} [{\cite[Prop.~1.8]{BS}}] Let $K$ a maximal compact subgroup of $P(\BR)$, and $L$ a Levi subgroup of $P_\BR$, such that $K \subset L(\BR)$.
+Then there is a canonical map $Q \mapsto L_{K,Q}$ on the set of those closed subgroups $Q$ of $P_\BR$, for which $Q(\BR)$ acts transitively on the space of maximal compact subgroups of $P(\BR)$.
+The map associates to any such $Q$ a Levi subgroup $L_{K,Q}$ of $Q$.
 The latter is characterized by the following requirements: \begin{enumerate} \item[(i)] $L_{K,Q}$ is contained in $L$, \item[(ii)] $L_{K,Q}$ is stable under the Cartan involution $\theta_K$ of $L$ with respect to $K$. \end{enumerate} Explicitly, we have

 \end{Prop}